Bruce Keogh: Non-NHS

-He has served as a non executive director of the National Institute for Health and Care Excellence, is a non executive director of the UK Government sponsored Cell and Gene Therapy Catapult promoting advanced medicinal therapy development in the UK and chairs Arcturis Data.
+Keogh has served as a non-executive director of the National Institute for Health and Care Excellence, and is a non-executive director of the UK Government-sponsored Cell and Gene Therapy Catapult, promoting advanced medicinal therapy development in the UK and chairs Arcturis Data.

-He also chairs a medical research charity The Scarfree Foundation, and the Ex Fide Fiducia Trust supporting his old school in Zimbabwe.
+He also chairs a medical research charity The Scar Free Foundation, and the Ex Fide Fiducia Trust supporting his old school in Zimbabwe.

 Honours

 Keogh was appointed as an honorary Knight Commander of the Order of the British Empire (KBE) in 2003.
 He subsequently became a British citizen, and as part of the Queen's Birthday Honours on 11 June 2005, his knighthood became substantive (back dated to 5 February 2004).

-Keogh is an honorary Fellow of the Royal College of Physicians of London, the Royal College of General Practitioners, the Royal College of Anaesthetists, the Royal College of Paediatrics and Child Health, the Royal College of Surgeons in Ireland, the American College of Surgeons, the American Surgical Association, the British Society of Interventional Radiology and the British Association of Aesthetic and Plastic Surgeons.
+Keogh is an honorary Fellow of the Royal College of Physicians of London, the Royal College of General Practitioners, the Royal College of Anaesthetists, the Royal College of Paediatrics and Child Health, the Royal College of Surgeons in Ireland, the American College of Surgeons, the American Surgical Association, the British Society of Interventional Radiology, and the British Association of Aesthetic and Plastic Surgeons.
 He has been a visiting professor at universities in Japan, China and North America.
-Closer to home he has been King James IV Professor of the Royal College of Surgeons of Edinburgh (2005) and Tudor Edwards lecturer (2007), and Hunterian Orator (2013) for the Royal College of Surgeons of England and Kinmonth Lecturer (2013) jointly for the Royal College of Surgeons of England and the Vascular Society of Great Britain and Ireland.
-In 2009 he delivered the Hunterian Society Oration.
-In 2014 he delivered the inaugural John Snow Oration for the Royal College of Anaesthetists.
+Closer to home, he has been King James IV Professor of the Royal College of Surgeons of Edinburgh (2005) and Tudor Edwards lecturer (2007), and Hunterian Orator (2013) for the Royal College of Surgeons of England and Kinmonth Lecturer (2013) jointly for the Royal College of Surgeons of England and the Vascular Society of Great Britain and Ireland.
+In 2009, he delivered the Hunterian Society Oration.
+In 2014, he delivered the inaugural John Snow Oration for the Royal College of Anaesthetists.

-He holds honorary medical doctorates from the universities of Birmingham and Sheffield and Doctorates of Science from the University of Toledo, Coventry University and Aston University.
+He holds honorary medical doctorates from the universities of Birmingham and Sheffield, and doctorates of science from the University of Toledo, Coventry University and Aston University.